 "You sacrifice a little room in your luggage for the four wheels, but not too much," says Jeff.
 "Also, wheeling a 4-wheeled bag on uneven surfaces can be quite difficult."
 They also tend to cost and weigh a little more.
-If you’re worried about space but still want four wheels, try using compression cubes to consolidate your clothes.
+If you’re worried about space but still want four wheels, try using travel packing cubes and compression cubes to consolidate your clothes.

 A 2-wheeled bag gives you a little more packing room inside the bag.
 It also tends to cost less and weigh less.
 Plus: "You can wheel them over just about anything, because you are pulling them not pushing them," says Jeff.